Table of Contents

 It’s Christmas time so European cities are festively decorated with lights, Christmas trees, and little German booths selling holiday goods.
 Europe’s Christmas Markets are back in season!
+This post is going to cover markets in Hungary, Austria, Ireland, and Italy, and provide insight into the best Christmas Markets in Europe.

 St. Stephen’s Basicilia & Fisherman’s Bastion